The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Sub-Fermi to trans-Planckian ASSM

 The exchange gauge-fermion couplings show the decoupling of fluctuations in the flows of the fermion mass terms due to the mass gaps of the gauge bosons.
 A second source for the decoupling of fluctuations is given by the mass thresholds of the fermions themselves.
 Finally, the electroweak fluctuations are suppressed due to the small electroweak couplings.
 All these threshold effects and the dominant nature of the strong fluctuations below the electroweak scale are visible in \Cref{Fig:Particlemasses}, where we show the flows of the ASSM fermion masses below $k\leq k_\textrm{SSB}=940$\,GeV, see \labelcref{eq:SSB}.
 This regime covers all matter thresholds in the ASSM.

 For $k\to k_{\textrm{SSB}}$ from below, the Higgs expectation value $v$ drops sharply as a function of the cutoff scale, and all fields become massless.
-We note in passing, that while this is reminiscent of a second order phase transition, it should not be confused with it.
-It is a standard reflection of spontaneous symmetry breaking in the RG flow in the absence of an explicit one.
-In particular, it does not carry directly the order of the thermal electroweak phase transition.
+We note that while this is reminiscent of a second order phase transition, it should not be confused with it.
+This a standard behaviour of RG flows with spontaneous symmetry breaking and, in particular, it does not carry directly the order of the thermal electroweak phase transition.

 Above the EW cutoff scale, $k>k_\textrm{SSB}$, all fields are effectively massless and the $\beta$-functions and anomalous dimensions of all marginal (logarithmically running) parameters reduce to their universal form, and agree with that computed with perturbative methods, as do the respective trajectories, see e.g.~\cite{Buttazzo:2013uya}.
 In turn, the flow of the dimensionful Higgs mass parameter shows the expected quadratic running and hence is subject to quadratic fine-tuning in the UV.
 We emphasise that this is technically challenging but carries no conceptual intricacy.